Kamalani Dung: Freshman

 Dung made a debut as a D1 collegiate athlete in the NCAA on October 22, 2015, in an exhibition game against the professional team USSSA Pride at the Margie Wright Diamond.

 In the 2016 season Dung went on to become one of the two starting pitchers as a freshman and helped her team to a Mountain West conference Championship, while being a part of one of the most dominant teams in MW history.
-That year Fresno State was ranked 17 in RPI and had a nation-leading 23-game win streak that set a new school record.
-Dung was undefeated in conference play and recorded her first regional appearance and save.
+That year Fresno State held a No.17 ranking nationally in RPI and had a nation-leading 23-game win streak that set a new school record.
+Dung was undefeated in conference play and recorded her first post-season regional appearance and save.

 Sophomore

 In 2017, Dung earned the All-Region Third Team.
 The prestigious Mountain West Pitcher of the Year award.
 All-MW 1st Team.
 MW Pitcher of the Week in back-to-back weeks (May 2 & May 9).
 Dung currently holds the All-Time Mountain West Conference record for most Batters Struck Out by a sophomore in a single season with 99.
 She also ranks top 5 in All-Time MW Games Pitched in a single-season with 13, and Games started in a single-season with 17.
+She threw a MW-best 9 shutouts in 31 complete games in 2017.

-After throwing back-to-back shutouts against Indiana and Purdue during the first two games of the 2017 season, Dung was named ace of the Bulldog's squad since day one as a sophomore and helped Fresno State to their then No. 21 ranking.
+After throwing back-to-back shutouts against Indiana and Purdue during the first two games of the 2017 season, Dung was named ace of the Bulldog's squad and helped Fresno State to their then No. 21 ranking nationally.
 She later went on to pace national stats and lead the Mountain West in every major pitching category.
 Dung went 25–13 with a 2.17 ERA, allowed opposing hitters a .216 average, with 202 strikeouts in 238.1 innings and pitched 8 shutouts that season.

 Dung earned a spot on the 2017 Puerto Vallarta College Challenge All-Tournament Team after going 2–2 with a 2.90 ERA and 16 strikeouts in 19.1 innings, throwing the only no-hitter of the tournament and the first no-hitter of her career.
+On February 17, 2017, Dung threw the 73rd no-hitter in Fresno State history during a 9–0 victory over Florida Gulf Coast at the Puerto Vallarta College Challenge.

 She appeared in 44 games, including 38 starts.
 She threw 31 complete games, including a MW-best nine shutouts, and went 26–15 with 218 strikeouts in 254.1 innings.